khue-nb-tran/cafe-project-etl/orders_tracking_app_local/README.md

+Application runs on local device to track orders of one cafe branch

-# Project Background
+# Background information

 My client has launched a pop-up cafe in a busy business district.
 They are offering refreshments to the surrounding offices.
 They require a software application which helps them to log and track orders.
-This project aims to provide them with this software that allows them to log and track orders using CLI command.
+This order tracking application will allow them to log and track orders using CLI command.

 # Client Requirements